 (1) Enclosures.
-Receptacles intended to supply shore power to boats must be part of a listed marina power outlet enclosure, be installed in listed enclosures protected from the weather, or in listed weather-proof enclosures.
-The integrity of the assembly must not be affected when the receptacles are in use with a booted or nonbooted attachment plug/cap inserted.
+Receptacles intended to supply shore power to boats must be part of a listed marine power outlet enclosure, be installed in listed enclosures protected from the weather, or in listed weatherproof enclosures.
+The integrity of the assembly isn't permitted to be affected when the receptacles are in use with a booted or nonbooted attachment plug/cap inserted.